Sucrose Ester (E473)

 Key functionalities include:

-• Emulsion stabilisation and oil control
+• Emulsion stabilisation (water / oil control)

 • Viscosity reduction in heated systems